It’s impossible to burp your baby when he’s asleep, right? Wrong! Learn exactly how to burp a sleeping baby using these effective techniques.

 Despite the seeming impossibility of burping a sleeping baby, I researched ways to make it happen.
-And what I learned helped me not just burp my baby, but to know exactly how to do it if he was asleep.

-Follow these best ways below.
-More than likely, you’ll be able to get a good burp out of him or, at the least, prevent massive spit-ups and fussiness:
+So, what if he doesn’t burp and falls asleep?
+Follow these tips below.
+More than likely, you can get a good burp out of him or, at the least, prevent spit-ups and fussiness:

 1. Hold your baby upright for a few minutes